fhag/raspi-info/README.md

 ---
 <h2 id='vpy' style='color:DodgerBlue'><b>v.py</b></h2>

-**Usage**
-- Helps keeping track of version on different computer
+Helps keeping track of version on different computer.
+Looks for `version` keyword in text files and for a version number of format `0.0.1`.
-- Shows all text files including with version numbers
+Shows all text files with version numbers.

 **how to use**
 ```console